saltyshiomix/nest-crawler/README.md

           convert: (path) => `https://news.ycombinator.com/${path}`,
         },
       },
-      each: {
+      fetch: {
         title: '.title',
       },
     });

     console.log(pages);
     // [
-    //   { title: 'An easiest scraping and crawling module for NestJS' },
+    //   { title: 'An easiest crawling and scraping module for NestJS' },
     //   { title: 'A minimalistic boilerplate on top of Webpack, Babel, TypeScript and React' },
     //   ...
     //   ...